preet801/ELK-STACK/README.md

 <h2>Goal of the project</h2>

+To understand that what is  ElasticSearch, Logstash and Kibana? what is the benefits of using it?.

+Elasticsearch instance helps in log analysis, security intelligence and is designed for searching large amounts of data.

 How to spin up your own elastic search instance?
 First of all we have to create an account on vultr.com